alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ![General Exploration - Divider]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/VTuneGEDivider.png)

+take considerably longer than integer or floating point addition, subtraction, or multiplication.
+TODO

 We can see that the DIV unit is pretty loaded.
 VTune Amplifier tries to help use: "The DIV unit is active for a significant portion of execution time.
 Locate the hot long-latency operation\(s\) and try to eliminate them.
 For example, if dividing by a constant, consider replacing the divide by a product of the inverse of the constant.
 If dividing an integer, see whether it is possible to right-shift instead."

 Indeed we have a modulo operation in the following code that calculates an array index for the key: